Megumi Harada

 • As representatives of the McMaster Department of Math and Stats, one of my former students (Carolyn Junkins) and I participated in the making of an on-line video ``Stories of Science'' series (made by the Science Media lab) for the Faculty of Science at McMaster.
 See the results at this Science at Mac site.

 • I participated in Dr. George Gadanidis' (Faculty of Education, U Western Ontario) Windows into Elementary Mathematics project (website hosted by the Fields Institute), an on-line resource for elementary-school mathematics teachers, via an exploration of spherical geometry, plus an interview about what it's like to be a mathematician.
-A current draft of the on-line educational module (not the final cut) is available here.
+The link is here.

 • I received the University Faculty Award in 2007, a 5-year research award given by NSERC to young women faculty in mathematics and the sciences.

 • I was one of 10 finalists in TV Ontario's "Best Lecturer in Ontario 2005 " (the "intellectual's Canadian Idol") competition.
 As part of the competition for the final winner, I gave a televised public lecture on mathematics titled "Symmetry: Nature, Art, and Mathematics," aired October 2005 on TV Ontario's Big Ideas program.
-You can download the audio (sorry, no video is available) of my lecture here .
+You can download the audio of my lecture here.

 • During the 2005-2006 academic year, I regularly appeared on TV Ontario's "More 2 Life" program with host Mary Ito, discussing mathematics in everyday life.